OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Behavior of custom contextual tabs

 The user experience for custom contextual tabs follows the pattern of built-in Office contextual tabs.
-The following are the basic principles for the placement custom contextual tabs:
+The following are the basic principles for the placement custom contextual tabs.

 - When a custom contextual tab is visible, it appears on the right end of the ribbon.
 - If one or more built-in contextual tabs and one or more custom contextual tabs from add-ins are visible at the same time, the custom contextual tabs are always to the right of all of the built-in contextual tabs.